 So you’ve decided to go ahead and become a Virtual Assistant.
 You know who your target market is, what services you’re going to offer and you’re all ready to get going… all you need now is to decide what to call your business.
 Of course, this is easier said than done!
 So exactly how do you decide on your company name?

 Deciding what to call your business can actually be quite tricky and not just a little bit stressful.

-On one hand it’s a formality and you just need to get going, and on the other hand you need to decide so you can sort out your website, logo and business cards.
-If you get it wrong then it can be costly, people might be confused as to what you actually do, and you might change your business/focus/location later and have to completely rebrand.
-Not ideal.
+On the one hand, it’s a formality and you just need to get going, and on the other hand, you need to decide so you can sort out your website, logo and business cards.
+If you get it wrong then it can be costly, people might be confused as to what you actually do, and you might change your business / focus / location later and have to completely rebrand.

 So how do you decide on a company name?

 Well, there are a few different routes you can go down:

 Use your own name

 I personally chose this option and I went for Munro PA Services rather than Munro VA Services as I felt that most people knew what a PA was, each of my clients would see me as their own ‘personal’ Assistant (I also offered diary and travel management when I set up) and it did the job for what I needed so I could get my damned business launched!

 Using your own name might not work so well if you want to expand or sell your business later, but it’s quite a good option overall.
 Even if your SEO isn’t top notch yet, your website would still get found if your website copy explains what you do and where you do it.
 Plus you’ll mainly be giving out your business card or directing people to your site yourself in the beginning anyway rather than relying on being found through Google.

 By using my own name I’ve also implied that it’s just me.
 I could say ‘we’ on all my website copy, but I do work by myself and don’t want to give the impression that there’s a team of people when there isn’t.
 I hate it when people do that personally – I can see it’s just you so why are you saying ‘we’?
 Don’t start off by lying.